 Eligibility for Licensure as a Licensed Professional Counselor (LPC)

 Several concentrations in the graduate counseling psychology program fulfill the educational requirements for licensure in Pennsylvania, Delaware, and New Jersey.
+Holy Family University Counseling Psychology students have an 86% first time pass rate on the licensure exam (NCE) and a 98% first time pass rate on the school counselor exam (Praxis).
 Licensure eligible programs are:

 - Clinical Mental Health Counseling

 - Correctional Counseling